 Before and after giving birth, I got the sense from some people that in seeking a “positive” experience, I was being high-maintenance and was somehow less concerned with my baby’s well-being than someone who didn’t ask questions or want to actively participate.
 I rolled my eyes at the speculation and barreled right through it, but, on reflection, it struck me as odd.
 How could it be “selfish” to do what I could to facilitate a less traumatic birth?
 Didn’t less traumatic mean “safer”?
-My body—a body I’d come to know and like for the last 30-some years—was being subjected to a major, life-altering process.
+My body—a body I’d come to know and (mostly) like for the last 30-some years—was being subjected to a major, life-altering process.
 Why did it suddenly have such reduced value?
 Why was I suddenly not supposed to have any say over what happened to it?

 That’s a doozy of an assumption.

-Prior to giving birth, my primary motivations for attempting a normal, unmedicated, physiologic birth were so that my baby wouldn’t be born with drugs in his system; so that we could benefit from the dance of hormones science hasn’t come close to replicating; and so we could avoid the dreaded “cascade of interventions” that ends in 1 in 3 American babies being born by surgery.
+Prior to giving birth, my primary motivations for attempting a normal, unmedicated, physiologic birth were so that my baby wouldn’t be born with drugs in his system; so that we could benefit from the dance of hormones science hasn’t come close to replicating; and so we could avoid the dreaded “cascade of interventions” that often ends in 1 in 3 American babies being born by surgery.
 All of these things meant healthier bodies, better bonding, and a higher chance of successful breastfeeding.
 That was selfish?